-I had brought a magazine from a ministry we carry on the radio, home from work.
+I brought a magazine home from work that comes from a ministry we carry on the radio.
 The cover intrigued me with a shepherd and some sheep on the cover and the words, “They hear my voice and they follow”.
 Ah yes, that goofy reality that we are His stupid sheep desperately in need of His shepherding.

 “You see, He didn’t have the one and only thing He really desires.
 He didn’t have my heart.

 Oh goodness, did that one do a number on my spirit.
-Because I knew He was again pointing out to me that my pride was what was keeping me from giving over my heart to Him.
+I knew He was again pointing out that my pride was what was keeping me from giving over my heart to Him.